Bridgeman Downs

 Bridgeman Downs lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Bridgeman Downs' population is approximately 12,092 as of August 2025.
-This figure shows an increase of 1,591 people since the 2021 Census, which reported a population of 10,501.
-The growth was inferred from the estimated resident population of 11,675 in June 2024 and an additional 311 validated new addresses since the Census date.
-This results in a population density ratio of 1,275 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Bridgeman Downs' growth rate of 15.2% since the 2021 census exceeded both the SA4 region's 8.3% and the national average, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 54.5% of overall population gains recently.
+Bridgeman Downs' population is approximately 12,092 as of November 2025.
+This represents an increase of 1,591 people, a 15.2% rise since the 2021 Census which reported a population of 10,501.
+The change is inferred from ABS's estimated resident population of 11,675 in June 2024 and an additional 311 validated new addresses since the Census date.
+This results in a population density of 1,275 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Bridgeman Downs' growth rate of 15.2% since the 2021 census exceeded both the SA4 region's 8.6% and the national average, making it a growth leader in the region.
+Interstate migration contributed approximately 54.5% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Projections indicate a significant population increase in the top quartile of national areas, with Bridgeman Downs expected to gain 3,330 persons by 2041, recording a total growth of 24.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Based on projected demographic shifts, a significant population increase is forecast for the area, with an expected rise of 3,330 persons to 2041 based on the latest population numbers, indicating a total gain of 24.1% over the 17 years.

 Frequently Asked Questions - Population